An Epilogue updating this post appears at the end.

 Meanwhile, when I suggested I might interview doctors I know personally in this field and present their input, this was condemned as “confirmation bias” — pointing out that my approach is “the same method Putin and his sycophants are using in the monstrous invasion of Ukraine.”
 Wow.
 So now I’m modeling Putin…

 Last week, after 45 years, I severed my last official connection to the Socialist Workers Party.
 Most recently I was a monthly financial contributor, but this is now terminated.
-This was a very difficult and painful step.
+It was a very difficult and painful step.
 Though I’ve never been a formal member, I’ve been associated with the party in different ways since 1976.
-I still regard myself as a socialist (though some might argue) and I still agree with the SWP on most issues — notably the current Ukraine War.
-But being gay, and with LGBT issues so close and personal, I’ve come to feel alienated by the positions and attitudes of people.
-Friends and I can disagree and remain friends, even when it hurts, but I am no longer comfortable being formally connected or affiliated with the party itself.
+I still regard myself as a socialist and I still agree with the SWP on most issues — notably the current Ukraine War.
+But being gay with LGBT issues so close and personal, I’ve come to feel alienated by the positions of the party and the attitudes of some people close to it.
+Everyone is entitled to their opinions and I defend this right.
+This doesn’t mean, however, that I have to subject myself to attacks that feel too personal.
+For this reason I am no longer comfortable being formally connected to or affiliated with the SWP.

 There is wave of right-wing legislative attacks underway across the country today — the most concentrated ever in history.
 It’s using fear and prejudice against transgender people as a wedge to attack all LGBT people.
 I can’t help but feel that the SWP and its supporters are feeding into this attack.
 They don’t agree with this assessment, I’m certain, and I know that’s not their intention.
 But there’s too much of an echo from the right in what they’re saying.

-Going forward, I will support the party on a case-by-case ad hoc basis.
+Going forward, I will support the party on an ad hoc, case-by-case basis including two fund drives held each year.
 My primary focus politically will be on LGBT rights with a special emphasis on transgender rights.
-This is where our enemies have chosen to attack us and that’s the front line we need to defend.
+This is where our enemies, and even supposed friends, have chosen to attack us.
+This is the front line we need to defend.

 Note to Email Subscribers: Thank you for your interest and support!
 The email notifications you receive omit some elements and others don’t display properly.
 To see this post as designed and intended, please click on the post title to view it in your web browser.